gititGoro/Pythia/documentation/whitepaper.md

 # Epochs
 Each feed can only be supplied by one oracle at a time.
 The current oracle has a tenure that lasts for the duration of blocks as specified by **EpochSpan**.
 The first epoch starts at the property **StartingBlock**.
 To secure the right to supply for the duration of an epoch, oracles bid on particular epochs which are numbered in sequence.
 For instance, if EpochSpan is 1000 and the starting block is 0 then epoch1 is from block 0 to block 999, epoch2 is from block 1000 to block 1999 etc. Oracles will search for empty epochs and bid in an auction for a particular epoch.
 As epochs are filled, a queue of oracles emerges.
 For popular feeds, the queue of next oracles will be long enough to guarantee a sufficiently long list of filled epochs.

+## Point Feeds
+Feed with ID 15 is different from the others in that it has a frequency parameter of zero and a very short epoch span.
+This is for feeds that rather than continous are once off events.
+In this example, the user of the feed is interested if the weather in Brisbane will be cloudy at a very particular point in time that spans 10 blocks.
+Since the frequency is zero, the oracle is only required to provide one data point in the form of a 1 or 0.
+While it may at first appear that a frequency of zero implies no data points, one of the principle rules of Pythia is that the oracle has to supply at least 1 data point.
+Ulex will ensure that this rule overrides the fequency parameter of 0.
+The MarginOfError is also deliberately set to 0 since the answers required are either 1 or 0 with no grey area.

+Point feeds will be useful in stablecoin scenarios where a holder of a coin wishes to trade in their coin from the backing cryptocurrency (such as ether) at a very particular point in time.
+They're only interested in the exchange rate at the time of redemption and are not concerned with receiving an ongoing stream of exchange rate data.

 # Source Ignorance
 A smart contract relying on a feed will not be able to forecast the list of oracles.
 Participating in Pythia means relinquishing the notion of insisting that data be provided from a particular trusted source.
 Instead, designers should only trust the incentives and mechanics of the system to regulate the reliability of the data provided.